Urias sharp, Dodgers unload in rout of Padres – KION546

 Padres: INF Brandon Drury was not in the starting lineup one day after he was hit by a pitch in the flap that extends over his face from his helmet.
 While Drury had a bruise on the side of his face, he was not seriously injured.

-Dodgers: INF/OF Gavin Lux received a cortisone shot to help with neck and upper back discomfort, leaving him unavailable for the remainder of the current series. … RHPs Gonsolin (forearm) and Brusdar Graterol (elbow) had MRIs that came back clean.
+Dodgers: LHP David Price is expected to go in the injured list before Sunday’s game, Roberts said, with left-wrist inflammation. … INF/OF Gavin Lux received a cortisone shot to help with neck and upper back discomfort, leaving him unavailable for the remainder of the series. … RHPs Gonsolin (forearm) and Brusdar Graterol (elbow) had MRIs that came back clean.
 Neither pitcher has a timetable for a return.

 UP NEXT